 Working from the within out, the heart of the Lumix GX850 is centered around an updated 16-megapixel Four Thirds Live MOS sensor.
 While a small number of latest Micro Four Thirds models, like the GX8, GX9, G9, and GH5, are sporting a newer, higher-quality 20MP Four Thirds sensor, the Panasonic GX850, however, maintains the familiar 16-megapixel resolution as a lot of previous Lumix ILC cameras.
 However, like the up-to-date sensors from the GX85 and G85 camera, the 16MP chip in the GX850 does not have an optical low-pass filter.
 It has become a lot more common practice for both high-end cameras and now for more entry-level types as well.
 Everything you gain from the filtration system removal is usually sharper per-pixel detail; basically, sharper photos, particularly when you look closely.

 On the other hand, you run a larger threat of generating moiré and other aliasing artifacts such as false colors and jagged-appeared edges.
-These artifacts could be tough to eliminate manually using the pc in photo editing software program, but if you’re careful about how exactly and everything you photograph, you have to be in a position to avoid or minimize problems.
+These artifacts could be tough to eliminate manually using the pc in a photo editing software program, but if you’re careful about how exactly and everything you photograph, you have to be in a position to avoid or minimize problems.
 Generally, subjects such as for example fabrics or fine repeating patterns like fences or brick wall space have a tendency to exhibit moiré artifacts if you are not careful.
 That said, in-camera image processing gets a growing number of sophisticated, which really helps to minimize though not get rid of the artifacts.

 Updated image processor offers 4K video & picture features